Skip to main content

 The Mystery Mountains’ by Aurijit Ganguli is therefore the perfect amalgamation of a mythology inspired story that feels kind of familiar.

 This is a story about resolving a centuries old mystery that takes Lisa and Arjun from India to Peru.
 It is about global safety with a touch of science and history.
 It is about unfortunate circumstances and deep spiritual insights.
-Pitted against the great flood mentioned in many scriptures, the novel reveals that there may be a device that can neutralise or at least minimise the impact of the same, foretold to occur around 2030.
+Pitted against the great flood mentioned in many scriptures, the novel reveals that there may be a device that can neutralize or at least minimize the impact of the same, foretold to occur around 2030.

 Guided by the wise ones of a pre-historic tribe of Peru, the series of revelations unravelling is beyond their wildest imagination.
-The concept and approach of the storylines is just discerning.
+The concept and approach of the storylines are just discerning.
 It completely fades the line between what is real and what is fictional.
 It allows readers to decipher things from different perspectives to grow physically, emotionally, and spiritually.

 Happy Reading!